BLXNIR/WHSTechNotes/journal.md

 Last semester I enjoyed the friends I made along the way.
 We cannot improve nothing because it is perfect the way it is.
 Id like to learn or do whatever that is easy.
 I am not interested in pursuing anything, im taking this class for fun.
 # January 13, 2025
 This shift from prioritizing ai over tech workers woukd be good and bad because of the erros they make but they can both be good.
 I believe ai tools will definitely enhance workers.
 I will learn how to do something ai isnt taking over.
+# January 22, 2025
+The tiktok banning relates to this class because they banned it because it shows how the government didnt want our data and inopramtion to be taken by chinese government.